 Swedish flower hens are often considered by their keepers to be some of the smartest, most curious birds in the flock.
 They may learn to come when called and may follow their keeper around.
 In addition, this chicken is said to be relatively nonaggressive.
 It will not often pick fights with other birds and does not generally peck at people.

 These chickens are quite friendly, but they are also quite independent.
 Although they enjoy human company, they do not need it, perhaps due to the way in which the breed was developed.
 These birds are excellent at foraging and are easy to take care of.
 They can largely be left to care for themselves.

 In addition to a friendly attitude, Swedish flower hens tend to be quite calm.
 They are not easily ruffled by disturbance such as loud sounds.
-This makes the Swedish flower hen a good choice not only as an addition to an existing flock but also for families that have children.
-Also, because they are so calm, gentle, and easy to care for, these birds are a good choice for beginning chicken enthusiasts who may not have too much experience.
+This makes the Swedish flower hen a good choice not only as an addition to an existing flock but also for the 4-H program, Especially for Also, because they are so calm, gentle, and easy to care for, these birds are a good choice for beginning chicken enthusiasts who may not have too much experience.

 Swedish Flower Hen Egg Laying